 So Kent’s painting takes me from the beginning of a journey to the end in my thoughts.
 And while his good humored “Arc de Treeomph” is of two trees shading a road, it also pictures the tree of life straddling a river in Revelation: A true arc of triumph.

-The Gospel, the Bible, indeed, the history of the world
+The Gospel, the Bible, indeed, the history of the world is a tale of two trees.

-It’s told in the epic story
+It’s told in the epic story of a bride, a bridegroom and a wedding feast.

-And it’s all summed up
+And it’s all summed up in a simple prayer that Jesus taught his disciples.

-I dare say that in this, is explained the answer
+I dare say that in this, is explained the answer to all the questions of the universe.

 I’m an artist – a painter and sketcher mostly.
 A few years back when I began my fine art website, I included a biblical verse on the home page.
 Romans 1:20.
 It speaks of how God’s invisible attributes are revealed in the things he has made.
 “What does that mean?”
 I thought.
 I really had no idea.